-There are six tribal nations in northern Minnesota.
+There are six tribal nations whose tribal lands overlap with the eight counties of the Northland Connection region.
 Each community is home to unique cultures and traditions while sharing similarities within an interconnected economic base.
 Major industries include education, healthcare, and arts and entertainment, with resorts and casinos among major employers, along with hospitals, schools, and universities.
 Agriculture, hunting, fishing, and forestry also contribute to distinct tribal economies.

 The Fond du Lac Band of Lake Superior Chippewa reservation is located in the counties of Carlton and St. Louis, adjacent to the city of Cloquet and about 15 miles west of Duluth.
 Tribal headquarters are in Cloquet with over 4,200 members living in the area.

 The Grand Portage Band of Lake Superior Chippewa reservation is located in Cook County in the northeast tip of Minnesota, on the site of one of the earliest Ojibwe settlements in the area.
 It is bordered to the north by Canada, to the south and east by the north shore of Lake Superior, and to the west by Grand Portage State Forest.

 The Leech Lake Band of Ojibwe reservation lands are focused in north central Minnesota, including portions of Itasca County, approximately 100 miles south of the Canadian border.
 About 9,500 members live on Leech Lake Reservation, which includes the Chippewa National Forest.